Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 # Introduction
 This package controls our fastening tools which are driven by an XL320 motor.
-It offers an action server.

-The motors turn counter-clockwise until the resistance increases and the speed drops to 0, at which point the rotation stops and the action returns.
+The action service name published is 'o2as_fastening_tools/fastener_gripper_control_action'.
+The definition of that message is in '/action/FastenerGripperControl.action'.

+Please read 'How to use' for details.

 # Initial Setup
 * Dynamixel SDK